ridr-se/ridr-se.github.io/_pages/people.md

 * [Sean Pavlov and Simon Almgren: Entity recognition in swedish medical documents (Chalmers University of Technology 2016)](https://mogren.one/group/2016/almgren-pavlov/)
 * [Hampus Bengtsson and Johannes Jansson: Using Classification Algorithms for Smart Suggestions in Accounting Systems (Chalmers University of Technology 2015)](https://mogren.one/group/2015/bengtsson-jansson/)
 * [Yanling Jin and Albin Bramstång: Constructing a Context-aware Recommender System with Web Sessions (Chalmers University of Technology 2015)](https://mogren.one/group/2015/jin-bramstang/)

+## Interns

+* David Vikstrand did an internship at the DL group during the spring of 2024